A Standardized Textual Language for UML Modeling: Review and Suggestions

 Abstract

-Articulating structure, behavior, architecture, and business processes through Unified Modeling Language (UML) notations and tools is essential for specifying new system developments.
-UML is recognized as the de facto standard in software engineering and development.
-A variety of tools have been created to support UML modeling, which are employed by project managers, system analysts, business analysts, and architects to produce UML diagrams via text-based instructions or visual drawing tools.
-These tools often use proprietary notations for text-based instructions.
-This paper surveys several popular UML textual notations and introduces a formalism for a new textual language, Standard Textual Unified Modeling Language (STUML), which can serve as a standard for UML text-based modeling tools.
-STUML seeks to standardize the expression of UML notations in text-based tools and can be directly utilized or mapped to the notations of existing textual and graphical tools.
-Designed for use in diagrams, class diagrams, and use case diagrams, STUML is intended to be easy to write, easy to read, and usable without specialized editors.
-STUML demonstrates significant potential and could become the new standard for textual UML notations.
+Using Unified Modeling Language (UML) notations and tools to represent structure, behavior, architecture, and business processes is crucial when specifying newly developing systems.
+UML has become the de facto standard in software engineering and development.
+Numerous tools support UML modeling, helping project managers, system analysts, business analysts, and architects create UML diagrams through both text-based instructions and visual drawing tools.
+These tools often have their own unique notations for text-based instructions.
+In this paper, we review a selection of popular UML textual notations and introduce a new formalized textual language called Standard Textual Unified Modeling Language (STUML).
+STUML is designed to standardize the way UML notations are expressed in text-based tools.
+It can be used directly or mapped to the notations of existing textual and graphical tools.
+This new language is intended for various types of diagrams, including class and use case diagrams, and is crafted to be easy to write, easy to read, and usable without requiring special editors.
+STUML has the potential to become the standard for textual UML notations.

 ##plugins.themes.academic_pro.article.details##